Alex Jones lawyer suspended 6 months over records release

 The Sandy Hook families’ lawyers gave Pattis nearly 400,000 pages of documents as part of discovery in the case, including about 4,000 pages that contained the plaintiffs’ medical records.
 Bellis limited access of the records to lawyers in the Connecticut case.

 In May of last year, Pattis’ office sent an external hard drive containing the records to a bankruptcy lawyer for Jones and Free Speech Systems in Texas, Bellis’ ruling said.

 The bankruptcy lawyer, Kyung Lee, later gave the hard drive to lawyer Andino Reynal, a lawyer representing Jones and his company in a similar lawsuit over Jones’ hoax claims filed in Texas by the parents of another child killed in the massacre.
+Reynal then sent the documents to the Sandy Hook families’ lawyer in Texas.

 The Texas case went to trial in the summer and resulted in Jones being ordered to pay the parents nearly $50 million in damages.